 Inquiry question Why is this question important to your team?
-What types of information would you need to answer this question (e.g., visitor comments, program observations)?
-What resources would you need to answer this question (e.g., staff, time, expertise, data collection forms)?
-What changes might you be able to make if you answered this question?
-Based on all of this, how high of a priority is this question?
+What types of information would you need to answer this question (e.g., visitor comments, program observations)? would you need to answer this question (e.g., visitor comments, program you need to answer this question (e.g., staff, time, expertise, data collection Based on all of this, how high of a priority is this question?
 H=High, M=Medium, L=Low Are children engaged through the whole program?
 This is one of the educational goals.
 Observations of children, parent or children feedback Staff observer, observation form and way of measuring engagement Decide if this is a promising program H M L Are children aware that some things are too small to see?
 This is one of the educational goals.
 Interviews with children Staff interviewer, 5-10 minutes per child, an age-appropriate interview Decide if this is a promising program H M L How could the program be improved to be more engaging?
 We are interested in making this program more successful.
-Observations of children, parent or children feedback, educator feedback Staff observer, parent or child interview or survey, reflection time with educator Improvements to better achieve educational goals Ĥ M L Would a different book be a better fit for the program?
+Observations of children, parent or children feedback, educator feedback Staff observer, parent or child interview or survey, reflection time with educator Improvements to better achieve educational goals Ĥ M L Wovld a different book be a better fit for the program?
 A different book might be more engaging and better introduce the topic.
 Comparison with a different story Time to choose new book and create new program version Probably nothing, since we have already chosen the book H M L